 Our inspection

-The Care Quality Commission (CQC) inspected our Trust between 18 and 27 September 2018, visiting a cross-section of our community and mental health services.
+The Care Quality Commission (CQC) conducted a full inspection of our Trust in 2018, visiting a cross-section of our community and mental health services.

 Our rating

 Our overall CQC inspection outcome is ‘requires improvement’.
-Within the five key domains, our ratings are:
+Within the five key ares, our ratings are:

 Medicines to be managed safely